Justin Allgaier: 2014: First Cup season

 In January 2014, it was announced that Allgaier would compete full-time for Rookie of the Year in the 2014 NASCAR Sprint Cup Series, driving for the now-renamed HScott Motorsports in the No. 51 Chevrolet SS.

 Allgaier led four laps in the Daytona 500 and crashed with seven laps to go.
 He finished 27th.
-After consecutive top-twenty finishes, Allgaier had a great finish in the Food City 500 avoiding several wrecks to finish 17th.
-At Talladega, Allgaier nearly won his first Cup series victory in the Aaron's 499, running in the top five and contending victory with nine laps to go.
-He lost drafting help from Kurt Busch and as a result, lost multiple spots, finishing 27th.
+After consecutive top-twenty finishes, Allgaier had a great finish in the Food City 500, avoiding several wrecks to finish 17th.
+At Talladega, Allgaier nearly won his first Cup series victory in the Aaron's 499, running in the top five and contending for victory with nine laps to go.
+He lost drafting help from Kurt Busch and, as a result, lost multiple spots, finishing 27th.

 Allgaier led fifteen laps during the first Pocono race in early June.
-Taking the lead with less than 35 laps to go, Allgaier led until a yellow came out with nineteen laps to go; forcing Allgaier to make a pit stop.
+Taking the lead with less than 35 laps to go, Allgaier led until a yellow came out with nineteen laps to go, forcing Allgaier to make a pit stop.

-At Daytona in the Coke Zero 400, Allgaier ran in the top-ten early in the race.
+At Daytona in the Coke Zero 400, Allgaier ran in the top ten early in the race.
 He was caught up in "The Big One" that took out over 27 cars.
 Allgaier, while trying to avoid wrecking, tapped Kyle Busch, who was already wrecking.
 Allgaier's contact caused Busch to come back onto the apron and be t-boned by Cole Whitt.

 Allgaier missed the field for the GEICO 500, failing to qualify for the first time in his Cup career.
 The new restrictor-plate qualifying process became controversial amongst drivers and fans because many drivers complained that they barely managed to make the show because of the system.
 However, in the following race at Martinsville, Allgaier would take the lead late in the race, leading four laps and finishing seventeenth.
 Allgaier finished 29th in the Cup Series standings for 2014 and third in the Rookie of the Year standings behind Austin Dillon and Kyle Larson.